jackhurley303/qgroundcontrol/plugins/README.md

 **Plugin menu item not visible:**
 - Go to Application Settings → Plugins
 - Check if plugin is enabled (toggle to enable)
-- Changes take effect immediately - no restart needed

-**Build errors:**
+- Toggling unloads/reloads the plugin from memory immediately **Build errors:**
 - Verify CMakeLists.txt includes all source files
 - Check include paths point to `${CMAKE_SOURCE_DIR}/src/API`